Exotic G_2-manifolds: Introduction

 \subsection{The main examples}

 To have any chance of obtaining homeomorphic but non-diffeomorphic twisted connected sums we must therefore search for non-perpendicular matchings.
-In that case, both Fanos used must have Picard rank $b_2(Y_\pm) \geq 2$ (\cf Remark \ref{rmk:arith}).
-We are therefore led to study systematically the possible matchings of Fanos with Picard rank 2.
+In that case, both Fanos used must have Picard rank $\geq 2$, \cf Remark \ref{rmk:arith}.
+(The Picard group $\Pic Y$ of a Fano 3-fold $Y$ coincides with its integral second cohomology $H^2(Y)$, so the Picard rank simply means its second Betti number $b_2(Y)$.)
+We are therefore led to study systematically the possible matchings of Fanos with Picard rank 2, and in this setting we can obtain decisive results.

-\begin{thm} \begin{enumerate} \item Any twisted connected sum $M$ of Fanos of rank 1 or 2 has $H^4(M)$ torsion-free. \item There are precisely six (unordered) pairs $\sff_+, \sff_-$ of deformation types of Fano 3-folds of Picard rank 2 with members that can be matched in the sense of Definition \ref{def:fanomatch} in such a way that the resulting twisted connected sum $M$ has $\EK(M) \not= 0$. \item Those twisted connected sums are all 2-connected.
-Each of the six pairs gives rise to a unique diffeomorphism type of $M$ with $\EK(M) \not= 0$. \item In total, they realise four distinct diffeomorphism types of $M$ with $\EK(M) \not= 0$. \item Precisely two of those are homeomorphic to some twisted connected sum $M'$ of Fanos of Picard rank $\leq 2$ such that $\mu(M') = 0$. \end{enumerate} In particular, we obtain two pairs $(M,M')$ of \gtmfd s that are homeomorphic but not diffeomorphic. \end{thm}
+[3] \begin{thm} \begin{enumerate} \item Any twisted connected sum $M$ of Fano 3-folds of Picard rank 1 or 2 has $H^4(M)$ torsion-free. \item There are precisely six (unordered) pairs $\sff_+, \sff_-$ of deformation types of Fano 3-folds of Picard rank 2 with members that can be matched in the sense of Definition \ref{def:match} in such a way that the resulting twisted connected sum $M$ has $\EK(M) \not= 0$. \item Each of those six pairs gives rise to a single diffeomorphism type of $M$ with $\EK(M) \not= 0$; those $M$ are all 2-connected. \item In total, they realise four distinct diffeomorphism types of $M$ with $\EK(M) \not= 0$. \item Precisely two of those are homeomorphic to some twisted connected sum $M'$ of Fano 3-folds of Picard rank $\leq 2$ such that $\EK(M') = 0$. \end{enumerate} In particular, we obtain two pairs $(M,M')$ of manifolds that are homeomorphic but not diffeomorphic and both admit metrics with holonomy $G_2$.
+These are the manifolds identified in Theorem \ref{thm:elementary}. \end{thm}

-For each of the examples highlighted in Theorem \ref{thm:main}, we indicate below the pair of deformation types used, whether the matching is perpendicular, and the classifying diffeomorphism invariants of the resulting twisted connected sum.
+For each of the examples highlighted in Theorem \ref{thm:main}, we list in Table \ref{table:mainex} the pair of deformation types used, whether the matching is perpendicular, and the classifying diffeomorphism invariants of the resulting twisted connected sum.
 Recall that a del Pezzo 3-fold is a Fano 3-fold $Y$ whose anticanonical class $-K_Y \in \Pic Y$ is even.